 A wonderful experience for curious young minds where young learners will see, think and wonder about changes in the sky by:

-- Exploring the concept of night and day using our very own augmented reality board game
+- Exploring the concept of night and day using our very own augmented reality board game and models

 - Safely observing the rapid movement of the Sun through our unique Solar projection telescope